The Sharpie Pen Review

-- Wont bleed through paper (Although there is a “Results may vary based on paper characteristics” disclaimer)
+- Wont bleed through paper.
+Although there is a Results may vary based on paper characteristics disclaimer.

-- Smear resistant when dry
+- Smear resistant when dry.

-- Permanent on paper
+- Permanent on paper.

-- Water resistant
+- Water resistant.

-- Acid free
+- Acid free.

 Above is the first writing sample that I did in a Clairefontaine notebook.
-I have had much success with the Clairefontaine paper with other pens, so I figured I would use this paper to test the Sharpie pens.
-As you can see, the Sharpie pens lay down nice bright lines, and on this paper they show absolutely no feathering and you will have to take my word for it that there is absolutely no bleed through…I didnt feel like scanning a blank reverse side of the page.
+I have had much success with the Clairefontaine paper with other writing implements, so I figured I would use it to test these.
+They lay down nice bright lines, and on this paper they show absolutely no feathering and you will have to take my word for it that there is absolutely no bleed through.
+I didnt feel like scanning a blank reverse side of the page to show you though.
 A quick look at the drying times for the Sharpie Pen on this paper shows that although it didnt dry instantly, it certainly dries quick enough at about 3 seconds.

-The bleed through for the Sharpie Pen on a Moleskine isnt ideal, but it could have been worse.
+The bleed through with them on a Moleskine isn’t ideal, but it could have been worse.
 Again, I blame this almost completely on the paper and not the Sharpie.
 Personally I think your best bet with the Sharpie pen would be to stay away from the Moleskine, and to stick to a better quality paper like the Clairefontaine.
 I also tried this pen on some Doane Paper and got results very similar to what you see with the Clairefontaine paper.

-The Sharpie Pen writing samples after being run under water and smudged.
+Writing samples after being run under water and smudged.
 Moleskine (left) and Clairefontaine (right).

-The photo you see above are the original writing sample pages of the Sharpie Pen on the Moleskine (left) and Clairefontaine (right) papers.
+The photo you see above are the original writing sample pages of the Sharpie Pen on the Moleskine and Clairefontaine papers.
 I was impressed to see that after running the paper under water for a few seconds and then trying to smudge the ink with my fingers, there was absolutely no streaking, smudging, or any other alteration to the original writing.

 Thank you for a very thorough review!
 I have two black Sharpie pens languishing in my desk drawer.
 For no good reason they haven’t made it into my regular pen rotation.
 I need to correct that oversight.